haskellfoundation/HaskellSchool/en/lessons/basics/containers.md

 This does require that the key type is hashable though.

 The module that exports the `HashMap` data type and functionality is called `Data.HashMap.Strict`, it lives in the `unordered-containers` package.
-Unfortunately `unordered-containers` are not included in ghci (as of 9.0.1) so you will have to setup a project in order to pull in that dependency.
-Fret not though, the api is identical to `Map` aside from a `Hashable k` constraint instead of an `Ord k` on the key.
+The api is identical to `Map` aside from a `Hashable k` constraint instead of an `Ord k` on the key.

 ## Vectors